-There are times when stricter measures do need to be implemented for public safety, however, essentially since early July 2020 Dubai re-opened for business.
+There are times when stricter measures need to be implemented for public safety; however, since early July 2020 Dubai re-opened for business.

-In this guide we will direct you to the latest resources you will need to plan a successful trip to Dubai, even during the pandemic.
+This guide will direct you to the latest resources you will need to plan a successful trip to Dubai, even during the pandemic.

 Dubai Open to Tourism

 Dubai started to reissue tourist visas from 7 July 2020, one of the first cities in the world to fully re-open its borders.

 Unlike many places to reopen, Dubai has never imposed a self-quarantine or hotel quarantine program, enabling new arrivals to freely travel pretty much as soon as they arrive, provided they meet certain rules.

 Effective 26 February 2022, passengers travelling to Dubai from ALL countries must fulfil one of the below requirements